ReutMichaeli/ReutMichaeli/README.md

 ## 🌟 Fun Fact:
 GitHub started as a private repository for my code, and today it has become a digital portfolio that shows everything I do in the development world!

+## 🛠️ Future Goals:
+- Improve my knowledge of SAP.
+- Develop a new and advanced application.
+- To implement a fascinating project in the field of deep learning.